What are Probiotics? What are the health benefits of Probiotics?

 - A brand that is sold refrigerated to maintain shelf-life because heat is an enemy of probiotic viability.

-***Note: We have our own line of Clean Cuisine probiotics but we also highly recommend Shaklee Optiflora, a unique, two-product system (Optiflora Prebiotic Complex and Optiflora Probiotic Complex) that delivers guaranteed live probiotics Bifidobacterium longum and Lactobacillus acidophilus, along with the prebiotics FOS and inulin as well as gammatocopherol, a nutrient associated with colon health.* Dr. Ohhira’s Essential Formula is another excellent brand and contains 12 strains of friendly bacteria, including E. faecalis TH.
+Note: Dr. Ohhira’s Essential Formula is an excellent brand and contains 12 strains of friendly bacteria, including E. faecalis TH.
 Dr. Ohhira’s award-winning brand was developed by Japanese microbiologist Dr. Iichiroh Ohhira, PhD, and, to our knowledge, is the only manufacturer that relies on a natural fermentation process using ancient Japanese traditions.
-We are sure there are other good probiotic supplements on the market but we know for sure these brands are of exceptional quality.
+We are sure there are other good probiotic supplements on the market but we know for sure this brand is of exceptional quality.

 1. Turnbaugh PJ, et al. “An obesity-associated gut microbiome with increased capacity for energy harvest.”
 Nature, Dec.
 21, 2006.